An Environmental Species Act Success Story

 Public education is also critical to the successful coexistence of people and bears.
 ICL and other organizations provide opportunities to the public to learn about proper storage of food, trash, and other attractants at home or in the woods.
 These events also help people learn how to distinguish between black bears and grizzly bears, know how to respond in the event of an encounter, and deploy bear spray during an attack.

-Finally, ICL is also working to convince land managers, such as the Forest Service, to implement rules that require appropriate recreational practices in bear country.
+Finally, ICL is also working to convince land managers, such as the U.S. Forest Service, to implement rules that require appropriate recreational practices in bear country.
 Through measures such as these, we can greatly reduce conflicts between people and bears.
 As a result, there will be much less of a need to remove problem bears using lethal methods.